 While some industries are rising to the challenge, it is not enough.
 These are not skills that can be easily taught in a classroom, let alone online.
 They require on-the-job training in order to establish context and real-world cognitive responses.
 Shrinking training budgets are mostly targeted at issues of scalability, speed, reusability, and automation in learning programs.
-These are good attributes, although not conducive to developing deep, compound, multifaceted, experiential skills such as emotional training curricula.

-intelligence and cognitive flexibility.
-Millennials have extremely short attention spans for in-depth training, and most new technologies are so intuitive that they eliminate the need for it.
-Consequently, companies are getting rusty in developing and delivering complex, in-depth
+These are good attributes, although not conducive to developing deep, compound, multifaceted, experiential skills such as emotional intelligence and cognitive flexibility.
+Millennials have extremely short attention spans for in-depth training, are so intuitive that they eliminate the need for it.
+Consequently, companies are getting rusty in developing and delivering complex, in-depth training curricula.